 Long Lake Loop Trail is a 4.7 mile lightly trafficked loop trail located near Clio, California that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 Doesn't get much better than this!
 Low traffic and beautiful views.
 I took a longer route going to Bear Lake too added a couple miles.
 Easy to follow.